-- A. The interview of the officer shall be scheduled at a reasonable time, preferably while the officer is on duty, or if feasible, during daylight hours. - B. The interview, depending on the nature of the investigation, will normally take place at the officer's unit of assignment, the Independent Police Review Authority, the Internal Affairs Division or other appropriate location. - C. Prior to an interview, the officer being interviewed shall be informed of the identities of: the person in charge of the investigation, the interviewing officer and all persons present during the interview; whether the interview is being audio recorded; and the nature of the complaint, including the date, time, location and relevant R.D. number, if known.
-When a formal statement is being taken, all questions directed to the officer being interviewed shall be asked by and through one interviewer. - D. The officer will be provided with a copy of any and all statements he or she has made that are audio recorded or in writing within seventy-two (72) hours of the time the statement was made.
-In the event a re-interview of an officer is required within the seventy-two (72) hour period following the initial interview, the officer will be provided with a copy of such statements before the subsequent interview. - E. An officer being interviewed pursuant to this section shall, upon his or her request, have the right to be represented by counsel of his or her own choice and to have that counsel present at all times during the interview, or at the request of the officer being interviewed, he or she shall have the right to be represented by a representative of the Lodge who shall be either a police officer on leave to work for the Lodge or a retired police officer working for the Lodge.
-For purposes of this paragraph E, "represented" shall mean that the officer's counsel and/or representative shall only advise the officer but shall not in any way interfere with the interview.
-The interview shall be postponed for a reasonable time, but in no case more than forty-eight (48) hours from the time the officer is informed of the request for an interview and the general subject matter thereof and his or her counsel or representative can be present; provided that, in any event, interviews in shooting cases may be postponed for no more than two hours. - F. This Section 6.2 shall not apply to: questions from a supervisor in the course of performing his or her normal day-to-day supervisory duties or to requests to prepare detailed reports or To-From-Subject Reports, except To-From-Subject Reports that relate to the police-related shooting. - G. The length of interviews will be reasonable, with reasonable interruptions permitted for personal necessities, meals, telephone calls and rest. - H. The provision of this Agreement shall be deemed to authorize the Independent Police Review Authority and the Internal Affairs Division to require officers being interviewed to provide audio recorded statements, provided that the provision in Section 6.2 are satisfied.
+- A. The interview of the Officer shall be scheduled at a reasonable time, preferably while the Officer is on duty, or if feasible, during daylight hours. - B. The interview, depending on the nature of the investigation, will normally take place at the Officer's unit of assignment, IPRA, IAD or other appropriate location. - C. Prior to an interview, the Officer being interviewed shall be informed of the identities of: the person in charge of the investigation, the designated primary interviewing officer, the designated secondary interviewing officer, if any, and all persons present during the interview; whether the interview is being audio recorded; and the nature of the complaint, including the date, time, location and relevant R.D. number, if known.
+When a formal statement is being taken, questions directed to the Officer being interviewed shall be first asked by the designated primary interviewer.
+Unless both parties agree, no more than two members of IPRA or IAD will be present in the interview room during questioning.
+A secondary interviewer may participate in the interview, provided that the secondary interviewer shall be present for the entire interview.
+The secondary interviewer will not ask any questions until the primary interviewer has finished asking questions and invites the secondary interviewer to ask questions.
+Generally, the secondary interviewer will not ask any questions until the secondary interviewer has finished asking questions and invites the primary interviewer to ask follow-up questions. - D. The Officer will be provided with a copy of any and all statements he or she has made that are audio recorded or in writing within seventy-two (72) hours of the time the statement was made.
+In the event a re-interview of an Officer is required within the seventy-two (72) hour period following the initial interview, the Officer will be provided with a copy of such statements before the subsequent interview. - E. An Officer being interviewed pursuant to this section shall, upon his or her request, have the right to be represented by counsel of his or her own choice and to have that counsel present at all times during the interview, or at the request of the Officer being interviewed, he or she shall have the right to be represented by a representative of the Lodge who shall be either an Officer on leave to work for the Lodge or a retired Officer working for the Lodge.
+For purposes of this paragraph E, "represented" shall mean that the Officer's counsel and/or representative shall only advise the Officer but shall not in any way interfere with the interview.
+The interview shall be postponed for a reasonable time, but in no case more than forty-eight (48) hours from the time the Officer is informed of the request for an interview and the general subject matter thereof and his or her counsel or representative can be present.
+Interviews in shooting cases may be postponed for no more than two hours; provided, however, that if a witness Officer advances a claim that he or she is physically or emotionally unable to provide a statement within the two hour time period, then IPRA will deal with such claims on an individual basis, making a reasonable inquiry into the reasons for the Officer's claim, and accepting at face value all good faith claims of an Officer's inability to provide a statement.